-While both dispersion and counterpoise corrections can be applied independently, e.g. with a B3LYP-D3-gCP/6-31G calculation, the performance is best when the parametrization is done together and basis set incompletenesses errors are simultaneously treated by an additional semi-classical correction or by compensating them with an adjusted exchange-correlation functional.
-Two of these 'composite' methods are implemented in CRYSTAL and described below, namely a minimal basis set HF with corrections (HF-3c)[209] and a hybrid density functional evaluated in small double- ζ type orbitals with dispersion and counterpoise correction (PBEh-3c).[107]
+While both dispersion and counterpoise corrections can be applied independently, e.g. with a B3LYP-D3-gCP/6-31G calculation, the performance is best when the parametrization is done together and basis set incompletenesses errors are simultaneously treated by an additional semiclassical correction or by compensating them with an adjusted exchange-correlation functional.
+These 'composite' methods are implemented in CRYSTAL and described below, namely: a minimal basis set HF with corrections (HF-3c)[266], a hybrid density functional evaluated in small double- ζ type orbitals with dispersion and counterpoise correction (PBEh-3c)[127], a screened exchange variant of PBEh-3c, dubbed HSE-3c, specifically designed to be numerically robust for molecular solids,[35] and a pure GGA functional based on the B97 XC functional evaluated in medium sized triple- ζ type orbitals with dispersion and short-range correction (B97-3c)[128].

 The following schemes have been carefully tested for molecular dimers, larger molecular assemblies, host-guest-complexes, and molecular crystals.

 Note that studies on inorganic crystals and metals are less well tested and should be treated carefully.
+In particular when using a triple- ζ basis set.